tarwn/lessthandot-hugo/blogs/content/posts/2010-05-04-selling-a-mirror-short.md

 ---
 ## A goal?

 The second part to the mirroring series will discuss hardware selection.
 Hardware can be a single point of high performance and a single point of failure.
 In a mirroring situation, there is not a listing we can put on paper as to the best hardware and configuration we can make.
-Each database server is configured as it requires for IO operations, memory usage etc… RAID 1+0 would give you write performance on the mirror but at the cost of what if you database server that is active is on RAID 5?
+Each database server is configured as it requires for IO operations, memory usage etc...
+RAID 1+0 would give you write performance on the mirror but at the cost of what if you database server that is active is on RAID 5?
 We could also state that configuring the mirror instances hardware for high write and logging operations would be the best case scenario.
 This of course would make the concept of a High Availability landscape performance better for us.
 Remember that the application in the HA landscape must wait for SQL Server to commit on all sides of the mirroring instances prior to returning output.

 As you can sense in the above statements, there is a resounding, “But” coming.
-First, let’s define a mirror and the true description of High Availability.
+First, let's define a mirror and the true description of High Availability.

 High Availability has one goal.
 That goal is to protect us from a disaster with limited disruption to our state of the business and data services provided.
 No downtime!
 In order to achieve that primary objective with mirroring, we must plan for the event the mirror itself becomes the primary source of data services.
 Now, given a configuration of a mirror to allow for the absolute best performance we can imagine while in a synchronizing state, we can successfully achieve a high performance mirroring solution.
 However, if we failover, does this configuration fit into our primary objective of limited interruption to the data going to the business?
 In many cases, the answer to that question is no.

-## Let’s get to the point.
+## Let's get to the point.

 When configuring your hardware for your principal SQL Server instance, we spend countless hours making the hardware fit the aspects of the way data is written and retrieved for our unique variables.
 Each component of the hardware set is chosen for the reasons of making the primary objective of serving the data to the business in the highest performing way that it can. **_In the case when a mirror is introduced to this, hardware must be identical to the principal_**.
 Yes, there is a higher cost in mirroring than initially thought.
 That cost is the hardware you begged for in order to ignore the primary SQL Server(s) that runs the business.
 There is some catches in your proposals for added cost of the mirror hardware.
 Remember, licensing is still setup for SQL Server in which your mirror does not have to be licensed while completely acting as a mirror.
 In an enterprise landscape, that can equate to thousands of dollars saved.
 Thanks to Microsoft for that layout and please, never change it.